nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 #### Table or Matrix, `<mtable>`

 For example a puzzle may be presented in a table ...

+For example a matrix is usually a table-like structure and the element `<mtable>` should be used.

 #### Row in Table or Matrix, `<mtr>`

 #### Entry in Table or Matrix, `<mtd>`